-- The duration of the test itself is approximately 40 minutes.
+- The test takes about 40 minutes.
 For accuracy in measurement, the pupils are dilated, and patients are encouraged not to blink or squint during the flashes.
 Contact lenses must be removed due to the use of eye-electrodes.

 Multi-focal ERG (mfERG)

 - The mfERG helps to assess cone function in the central retina under normal lighting conditions, but requires pupil dilation.
 An electrode placed on the eye measures the response from your cones to a large honeycomb pattern displayed on a screen.
 The pattern honeycombs quickly change between black/white during the test.
 This allows us to calculate how the cones from the central retina are functioning.

 - The test takes about 15 minutes.
 For accuracy in measurement, the pupils are dilated, and patients are encouraged not to blink or squint during the recording.

 Pattern ERG (pERG)

 - The PERG measures the overall electrical response from the central retina, with your best vision.
 An electrode placed on the eye measures the response from the central retinal cones and ganglion cells, while the eyes are stimulated by a checkerboard pattern from a screen.

 - The test takes about 20 minutes.
 For accuracy in measurement, glasses must be worn if used, and there should be minimal blinking and good focus.
 Contact lenses cannot be worn for this test.